 6. Proprietary Rights.

 6.2 Limited Licence.
-During the Term, Customer grants to SecureWorks a limited, non-exclusive license to use the Customer Data solely for the purposes contemplated by this MSA and any Service Documents and for SecureWorks to perform the Services as contemplated in this MSA.
-This MSA does not transfer or convey to SecureWorks or any third party any right, title or interest in or to the Customer Data or any associated IP rights, but only a limited right of use as granted in and revocable in accordance with this MSA.
+Customer grants to Secureworks a limited, non-exclusive license to use the Customer Data to perform the Services.
+Secureworks may process Security Event Data during and after the term hereof to develop and enhance its products and services.
+“Security Event Data” means information, collected during Secureworks provision of Services, related to security events.
+Customer grants to Secureworks a limited, non-exclusive, perpetual, worldwide, irrevocable licence to use and otherwise process the Security Event Data during and after the term hereof to develop, enhance and/or improve its security services and the products and services it offers and provides to customers.
+To the extent such Security Event Data includes information about individuals, Secureworks will be the controller.
+This MSA does not transfer or convey to Secureworks or any third party any right, title or interest in or to the Customer Data or any associated IP rights, but only a limited right of use as granted in and revocable in accordance with this MSA.

-6.4 Customer Reports.
+6.4 Customer Reports; No Reliance by Third Parties.
 Customer shall own all right, title and interest in and to any written summaries, reports, analyses, and findings or other information or documentation prepared uniquely and exclusively for Customer, in connection with the Consulting Services (the “Customer Reports”) and as expressly specified in the relevant SOW.
-The provision by Customer of any Customer Report or any information therein to any unaffiliated third party shall not entitle such third party to rely on the Customer Report or the contents thereof in any manner or for any purpose whatsoever, and SecureWorks specifically disclaims all liability for any damages whatsoever (whether direct, indirect, or consequential) arising from or related to reliance by any third party on any Customer Report or any contents thereof.
-Customer agrees to indemnify and hold SecureWorks harmless from and against any claims, costs, expenses (including legal expenses), damages, liabilities and penalties whatsoever affecting SecureWorks as a result of Customer’s provision of any Customer Report or any information therein to any third party.
+The provision by Customer of any Customer Report or any information therein to any unaffiliated third party shall not entitle such third party to rely on the Customer Report or the contents thereof in any manner or for any purpose whatsoever, and Secureworks specifically disclaims all liability for any damages whatsoever (whether direct, indirect, or consequential) arising from or related to reliance by any third party on any Customer Report or any contents thereof.

 7. Customer Responsibilities.

-7.1 Cooperation.
-Customer acknowledges that SecureWorks’ performance and delivery of the Services are contingent upon: (a) Customer providing safe and hazard-free access and use to its personnel, facilities, equipment, hardware, network and information as deemed reasonably necessary for SecureWorks to perform or implement the Services; and (b) Customer’s timely decision-making, providing the requested information and granting of approvals or permissions.
-Customer will promptly obtain and provide to SecureWorks any required licenses, approvals or consents necessary for SecureWorks’ performance of the Services.
-SecureWorks will be excused from its failure to perform its obligations under this MSA to the extent such failure is caused by any delay, default, act or omission by Customer, Customer Affiliates, employees, suppliers or representatives.
-SecureWorks shall be entitled to charge the Customer for any additional costs it incurs in providing the Services arising out of or in connection with any of the events referred to in Section 7.1.
+7.1 Cooperation Customer acknowledges that Secureworks’ performance and delivery of the Services are contingent upon: (a) Customer providing safe and hazard-free access and use to its personnel, facilities, equipment, hardware, network and information as deemed reasonably necessary for Secureworks to perform or implement the Services; and (b) Customer’s timely decision-making and provision of timely, accurate and complete information and reasonable assistance, including granting of approvals or permissions.
+Customer will promptly obtain and provide to Secureworks any required licenses, approvals or consents necessary for Secureworks’ performance of the Services.
+Secureworks will be excused from its failure to perform its obligations under this MSA to the extent such failure is caused by any delay, default, act or omission by Customer, Customer Affiliates, employees, suppliers or representatives.

 8.2 Each party may have access to or be exposed to Confidential Information and any Confidential Information shall: (i) be kept confidential; (ii) only be used in connection with the proper performance of this MSA; and (iii) not be shared with third parties unless such disclosure is to the recipient party’s representatives (including directors, officers, employees, agents, auditors, professional advisers and subcontractors of the recipient party or its Affiliates) strictly on a need-to-know basis in connection with this MSA and provided that such representatives have agreed in writing to treat such Confidential Information under terms consisting of similar obligations as those set out in this Section 8.